 Boyce College does not participate in government loan or grant programs.
-Any government loans or grants already issued for previous educational experience may be deferred during the period of full-time student status at Boyce College, however.
-For more information, contact Academic Services.
+Any government loans or grants already issued for previous educational experience may be deferred during the period of full-time student status at Boyce College.
+For more information, contact Academic Records.

-PAYMENT PLAN FOR COURSE FEES
+PAYMENT PLAN FOR TUITION

-Boyce College participates in F.A.C.T.S., which is a program that allows students to make monthly payments toward the course fees and other fees charged to them at the time of registration.
+Boyce College participates in F.A.C.T.S., which is a program that allows students to make monthly payments toward tuition costs and fees.
 A student who wishes to participate in F.A.C.T.S. must pay \$250 at the time of registration.
-The remainder of the course fee amount is automatically withdrawn from the student's bank account during the three month period following registration.
+The remaining balance of tuition and fees are automatically withdrawn from the student's bank account during the three month period following registration.
 The program is interest free, but a \$25 enrollment fee is charged per semester to participate in the program.